2018-05-08 The second announcement for the 2nd Workshop of the ICWG (ICWG-2) is now available online as pdf. The abstract deadline is 3 August 2018.

-2017-08-14 The second Workshop of the CGMS International Cloud Working Group (ICWG-2) will be organised by Vanderbildt University and will take place in Madison, USA from 29 October till 2 November 2018.
+2017-08-14 The second Workshop of the CGMS International Cloud Working Group (ICWG-2) will be organised by the Space Science and Engineering Center of the University of Wisconsin – Madison (SSEC) and will take place in Madison, USA from 29 October till 2 November 2018.
 More Information on: workshop registration, abstract submission, and general organization will be provided at the end of September 2017.

 2016-01-04 The second announcement for the 1st Workshop of the ICWG (ICWG-1) is now available online as pdf.
 The abstract deadline is 15 February 2016.